 Board of Directors

-Kim is the board chair and founder of the International Mermaid Mseum.
-She co-owns TRG Investments, Vineyards By-the-Sea, Ocean's Daughter Distillery, Westport Winery, Seaside Kites and Westport Winery Seaside Retreat, with her husband and two adult children.
+Kim is the board chair and founder of the International Mermaid Museum.
+She co-owns TRG Investments, Vineyards By-the-Sea, Ocean's Daughter Distillery, Westport Winery, and Westport Winery Seaside Retreat, with her husband and daughter.

 She has been a freelance writer authoring three mysteries set on Maui where she and her husband Blain formerly owned Lahaina Divers, the largest scuba charter business in the state.
 She has also written for numerous magazines and newspapers.